Our Rivers, Lakes and Wetlands

 WHAT CAN WE ALL DO TO HELP KEEP OUR RIVERS, LAKES AND WETLANDS HEALTHY?

-• Make sure that rubbish and garden waste goes in the bin or the compost – any litter dropped in the street can be washed or blown into our waterways.
+• Put Rubbish in the Bin: Any litter dropped in the street can be washed or blown into our waterways, harming plants and animals.

-A hands-on way to help local waterways is to join a volunteer community group.
-You could join the community WaterWatch program where you help monitor water quality, water bugs and river plants.
+A hands-on way to help local waterways is to join a volunteer community group with your family.
+Help plant native species along the sides of creeks and rivers, or join WaterWatch to monitor water quality, water bugs and river plants.
 Collecting information about your local waterway helps scientists better understand water across the ACT and Australia.

 Note that most volunteering opportunities in the ACT will require you to be accompanied by someone over the age of 18.